iMilazzo/sap-workbech-vscode-theme/README.md

 * This theme is based on SAP Signature Colors.
 * Some changes were made in this theme to adapt it to the vast amount of options that other languages offer.
-* There are colors used in SAP Workbench, colors from SAP BTP and few a "improvisations" that I made by my self.
+* There are colors used in SAP Workbench, colors from SAP BTP and few a "improvisations" that I made by myself.

 ## Some samples